wids-tucson/wids-tucson-2021/content/faq/_index.markdown

 weight: 1
 type: docs
 ---
-# Gather.town Tutorial for WiDS Cambridge 2021
+# Gather.town Tutorial for WiDS Tucson 2021

 ![](/faq/gathertown.gif)

-Welcome to WiDS Cambridge 2021 on gather.town!
+Welcome to WiDS Tucson 2021 on gather.town!
 The goal of gather.town is to "emulate" a real-life conference.
 This means you control an avatar that moves around a virtual world.
 You interact with people by going up to them and speaking with them, and you interact with posters by walking up to them and looking at them.